stephenajulu/julzinsight.co/content/about.md

         url: /contact
         style: button
 seo:
-  title: About Us - Julz Insight | Illuminating Possibilities Through Tech and Innovation
+  title: About Us - Julz Insight | Impactful Infrastructure & Tech Solutions
-  description: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
-We are a tech solutions firm & lab based in Nairobi, Kenya, with over a decade of experience in Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
-We build impactful tech products and solutions that solve complex challenges.
-Pioneering innovation.
-Illuminating possibilities.
+  description: Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves.
   extra:
     - name: og:type
       value: website
       keyName: property
     - name: og:title
-      value: About Us - Julz Insight | Illuminating Possibilities Through Tech and Innovation
+      value: About Us - Julz Insight | Impactful Infrastructure & Tech Solutions
       keyName: property
     - name: og:description
-      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more.
-We are a tech solutions firm & lab based in Nairobi, Kenya, with over a decade of experience with Software, Web, AI, Cloud, Design & Digital Transformation Expertise.
-We build impactful tech products and solutions that solve complex challenges.
-Pioneering innovation.
-Illuminating possibilities.
+      value: Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves.
       keyName: property
     - name: og:image
       value: images/about.jpg